Exabyte-io/documentation/docs/cli/accounting.md

 ## Itemized account statement

-Example belows shows how to view the account statement since the beginning of time
+Example below shows how to view the account statement since the beginning of time

 `# > statement`